litzinger/publisher-docs/80.first-party-addons/docs.md

 ### <a href="https://boldminded.com/add-ons/publisher-domain-control">Publisher Domain Control</a>
 Easily use sub-domains for each language on your site.

->>> The following add-ons are not yet compatible with Publisher 2 for ExpressionEngine 3.

 ### <a href="https://boldminded.com/add-ons/publisher-low-search">Publisher Low Search</a>
 Add Publisher support to the Low Search module.